Brobit/42xEsadhar/readme.md

 bonus :

-- [ ] make the cube glide a little, to not stop directly when the user stop the movment
+- [ ] make the cube glide a little, to not stop directly when the user stop the movement
 - [ ] implement vertical axes
 - [ ] implement a button to change from horizontal axes to vertical axes

 to correct :
 - [ ] put a cooldown on the dash, like 2 second and if you dash and kill an ennemy, there is no cooldown
+- [ ] make an annimation on the camera movement with gsap

 bug :

-- movment doesn't stop sometimes and the cube continue to move , cause : moving while using the gui to display and undisplay the 3d asset and click in the checkbox doesn't reset your input and you keep going in a certain direction, bug might not be in prod so no worries
+- movement doesn't stop sometimes and the cube continue to move , cause : moving while using the gui to display and undisplay the 3d asset and click in the checkbox doesn't reset your input and you keep going in a certain direction, bug might not be in prod so no worries